Peter Weller: Early life and education

-Education

-While enrolled at North Texas State University (now the University of North Texas), he played trumpet in one of the campus bands.
-He graduated with a Bachelor of Arts degree in Theatre]l in 1969, and began his acting career after attending the American Academy of Dramatic Arts (Class of 1972).
+While enrolled at North Texas State University, now the University of North Texas, he played trumpet in one of the campus bands.
+He graduated with a Bachelor of Arts degree in theatre in 1970, and began his acting career after attending the American Academy of Dramatic Arts, where he graduated with the class of 1972.

 In 2004, Weller completed a Master of Arts degree in Roman and Renaissance Art at Syracuse University, and occasionally taught courses in ancient history at the university.
-In 2007, he began a Ph.D. at UCLA in Italian Renaissance Art History.
-In October 2013 he filed his dissertation, "Alberti Before Florence: Early Sources Informing Leon Battista Alberti’s De pictura", and was awarded his doctorate in 2014.
+In 2007, he began a PhD at UCLA in Italian Renaissance Art History.
+He defended his dissertation in May 2013, and filed the completed manuscript in October 2013.
+The dissertation, titled Alberti Before Florence: Early Sources Informing Leon Battista Alberti's De pictura, led to him being awarded his doctorate in 2014.

 Career

 Stage

 Weller's stage career began in the 1970s with appearances on Broadway in Full Circle, directed by Otto Preminger, and Summer Brave, William Inge's rewrite of his play Picnic.
 About this time, he became a member of the Actors Studio.

-In December 2006, Weller starred as architect Frank Lloyd Wright at Chicago's Goodman Theatre in Frank's Home, a new play by Richard Nelson.
+In December 2006, Weller starred as architect Frank Lloyd Wright at Chicago's Goodman Theatre in the play, Frank's Home, by Richard Nelson.

 Film

+Weller appeared in the 1982 film, Shoot the Moon with Diane Keaton and Albert Finney.
+He played Keaton’s love interest after her divorce from her husband, played by Albert Finney.

-Weller appeared in the 1984 film Firstborn with Corey Haim, where he played the abusive boyfriend of Haim's mother (played by Teri Garr).
+He then appeared in the 1984 film Firstborn with Christopher Collet and Corey Haim, where he played the abusive boyfriend of Haim's mother (played by Teri Garr).
+During filming, he got violent with Corey on-set, who was a child at the time.

-Weller has appeared in more than 50 films and television series, including turns as the title characters in The Adventures of Buckaroo Banzai Across the 8th Dimension, and blockbuster hits RoboCop and RoboCop 2, he portrayed Starfleet Admiral Alexander Marcus in Star Trek Into Darkness in 2013.
-He has appeared in such critically acclaimed films as Woody Allen's Mighty Aphrodite, the Oliver Stone-produced The New Age and David Cronenberg's movie of William Burroughs's novel Naked Lunch.
+Weller has appeared in more than 50 films and television series, including turns as the title character in The Adventures of Buckaroo Banzai Across the 8th Dimension (1984) and blockbuster hits RoboCop (1987) and RoboCop 2 (1990), He portrayed Starfleet Admiral Alexander Marcus in Star Trek Into Darkness in 2013 and has appeared in such critically acclaimed films as Woody Allen's Mighty Aphrodite (1995), the Oliver Stone-produced The New Age (1994), and David Cronenberg's 1991 film adaptation of William Burroughs's novel Naked Lunch.

 In 1995, he appeared in Screamers, a science-fiction film based on the short story "Second Variety" by Philip K. Dick and directed by Christian Duguay.